Skin cancer is the most common cancer in Ireland, with about 13,000 cases diagnosed each year.

 The most obvious warning sign of skin cancer is a change in the appearance of the skin, such as a new growth, a sore that will not heal, a new and changing mole, or the change in appearance of an existing mole.

 We want everyone in Ireland to learn to Protect & Inspect their skin!
-Read our short guide to melanoma skin cancer, checking and protecting your skin.
+Download our melanoma skin cancer leaflet below.

 Our Melanoma Skin Cancer leaflet has been prepared with hospital-based dermatologists to help you understand what melanoma is, the warning signs to look out for, and how to protect and inspect your skin.